geekodour/gitpushblog/README.md

 - change the name of the repository if you want.
 - `clone` the forked repository.
 - run `npm install`
+- create a directory named `content` in project root.
+(Will add fix for this soon)
 - manually configure `blog_config.json`
 - run the npm scripts as described in the usage section